tyronewilson/protractor-rails/README.md

 And then execute the following command to load dependencies on your machine:

     $ rake protractor:install

-    NB: This uses `sudo` so you will need to enter your password

 You can test that everything has been set up correctly using the command below.